plating, anodizing, & finishing Q&As since 1989

 - Hampton, Virginia

-I think anodizing would give you the longest lasting and most robust clear finish, Gary, but in addition to the spray aerosols and clear powder coatings you mentioned, you could try Everbrite.
+I think anodizing would give you the longest lasting and most robust clear finish, Gary, but in addition to the spray aerosols and clear powder coatings you mentioned, you could try Everbrite [a finishing.com supporting advertiser].
 Good luck.